BrianHicks/bytes.zone/queue/state-transition-tables.md

 (oh, and bonus: if you're using Elm, the one-dimensional form here is probably pretty familiar.
 "Input, Current State, Next State, Output" does the same job as `update : msg -> model -> ( model, Cmd msg )`!)

+---

+Thanks to Charlie Koster and Richard Feldman for reviewing drafts of this post.